DarkThunder99/100-Commands-V2/README.md

 ```

 #### Step 2
-and Even Fill `config.json` (I've Filled it Already So you Don't need to Edit Anything Here But If you want to Edit It you can)
+Fill `config.json` (I've Filled it Already So you Don't need to Edit Anything Here But If you want to Edit It you can)
 ```
 {
     "AME_API":"08d6ce618e7c3a01eae2fe9b71ba740bbd257ed1c3d635a3689ba4bb4ca64f44fa8e16b88367a8efddf86866feaded0e32710e9f7acd8461c79710c4d9e32f71",